dadamachines/automat/README.md

 ## Write your own custom software / firmware

 If you want to develop your own software / firmware install the [dadamachines - automat - Arduino Board Support Package](https://github.com/dadamachines/automat/tree/master/software/arduino)

+## Bootloader

+The automat uses the [UF2 Bootloader](https://github.com/Microsoft/uf2-samd21).
+This allows bootloader and firmware updates via USB Mass Storage Device mode.
+All changes for the automat board are maintained by @awatterott in this repository: [https://github.com/awatterott/uf2-samd21](https://github.com/awatterott/uf2-samd21)

 ## Contact

 To report a bug, contribute, discuss on usage, or simply request support, please [create an issue here](https://github.com/dadamachines/automat-software/issues/new).